-The car parks near the jetty and boat ramp are earthquake damaged and are now threatened by erosion and flooding.
 The car park by the boat ramp is not level, sealed, or marked.
 These car parks have attracted undesirable driving behaviour and 'hooning' in the past.
-Additionally, vehicles are able to gain access from near the jettythis car park on to the mudflats of the estuary where they cause environmental damage and sometimes get stuck.
+Additionally, vehicles are able to gain access from this car park on to the mudflats of the estuary where they cause environmental damage and sometimes get stuck.
 Therefore this car park has a locked gate.
 Ramp users may apply for a key.
-The car parks will be repaired.